 It will be important not to subject that person to a detriment for having raised the concern, however frustrating it might be.
 People will be nervous about returning to work, particularly where public transport is involved.
 As above, discussion and reassurance are the best way forward.

 For those people who still refuse to attend the office, if they are disciplined or dismissed, it will be important to emphasise that this is because of the need to return to the office, not because of their response to the employer’s request (even if that objection was intemperate).
 Otherwise the employer will be handing the employee a claim that they suffered a detriment and/or were dismissed for making a protected disclosure.
+In practice the distinction may be a difficult one to make.

 Those who are in the higher risk groups are no longer advised to shield but they are likely still to have valid concerns about the return to the workplace.
 A refusal to attend the workplace might be more likely to be based on a reasonable belief of a serious and imminent threat to their health and safety.
 These individuals may also have a disability and therefore come under the protection of the Equality Act.
 Best practice would be to seek medical evidence where appropriate and consider whether any additional workplace measures, including working from home, at least while the pandemic is still extensive, might be a ‘reasonable adjustment’ to take as their employer.